 Common Obsessions — Symptoms of Pediatric OCD

-Contamination
+Contamination Worries

-- Dirt, germs, bodily fluids, or illnesses.
+• Dirt, germs, bodily fluids, or illnesses

-- Taking on personality traits of others.
+• Taking on personality traits of others

-- Animals or insects causing illness.
+• Animals or insects causing illness

-- Household cleaners, solvents, or environmental wastes leading to sickness or injury.
+• Household cleaners, solvents, or environmental wastes leading to sickness or injury

 Fear of “Bad Things” Happening, Aggressive Thoughts

-- Not being able to control impulses.
+• Not being able to control impulses

-- Violent images of harm coming to self or others.
+• Violent images of harm coming to self or others

 Need for Symmetry, Precision (“Just Right” OCD)

-- Extreme discomfort when something feels out of balance or uneven.
+• Extreme discomfort when something feels uneven

-- Difficulty making transitions.
+• Difficulty making transitions

 Urge to Tell, Confess, Ask, Know With Certainty